UnionInternationalCheminsdeFer/OSDM/spec/business-capabilities.md

 ---
 layout: page
-title: Actors
+title: Business Capabilities
 hide_hero: true
-permalink: /spec/actors/
+permalink: /spec/business-capabilities/
 ---

 *Note: to be released with version 1.1*

-## Actors / Business Capabilities
+## Actor Model

 Actors are defined according to the UML specification.
 An Actor models a type of role played by an entity that interacts with the subject (e.g., by exchanging signals and data), but which is external to the subject.